mayurankv/Obsidian-Code-Styler/README.md

 <!--
 > **Warning**
 > If you used version 1.1.9 or below, then you must delete the `data.json` file from `VaultFolder/.obsidian/plugins/code-styler/`.
-This only needs to happen once but is necessary as the file does not contain a few entries which are required by version 2.0.0 or above.
+This only needs to happen once but is necessary as the file does not contain a few entries which are required by version x.y.z or above.
 After that, everything should work fine.
 -->

 ## Settings